Click on a board member’s name to read their biography.

 Michael Shea, Ph.D.

-Michael Shea, Ph.D., is a professor of biochemistry and microbiology at Hudson Valley Community College.
+Michael Shea, Ph.D., is an associate professor of biochemistry and microbiology at Hudson Valley Community College.
 In May 2018, he was elected to serve a second term on the Board of Education.

-Dr. Shea holds a bachelor’s degree in biology from SUNY Geneseo, a master’s degree in cell biology from Hofstra University and a doctoral degree in biochemistry from Rensselaer Polytechnic Institute.
+Dr. Shea holds a bachelor’s degree from SUNY Geneseo, a master’s degree from Hofstra University, and a doctoral degree in biochemistry from Rensselaer Polytechnic Institute.

-In 2016, he was recognized for his leadership in the community with a 20 Under 40 award from The Post-Star.
+In 2016, he was recognized for his leadership in the community with a 20 Under 40 award from The Post-Star, and in 2020, he received the SUNY Chancellor’s Award for Excellence.

-Dr. Shea has lived in Queensbury for more than 15 years.
-He and his wife, Erica, have a daughter, Jillian.
+Dr. Shea has lived in Queensbury since 2001 and he and his wife have two daughters.